lalitnayyar/bawlSupabaseSetup/output.md

     "metadata": {
       "loc": {
         "lines": {
-          "from": 35,
+          "from": 33,
-          "to": 39
+          "to": 37
         }
       }
     }
   },
   {
-    "pageContent": "How frequently is the content updated to keep up with the latest industry trends and technologies?\nWe are constantly updating and improving our content!\n\nTrial Period\n\nDoes the platform offer a trial period or a money-back guarantee to test out the platform before committing?
+    "pageContent": "Trial Period\n\nDoes the platform offer a trial period or a money-back guarantee to test out the platform before committing?
 You can try the first scrims of a course for free.
-After that, we bill monthly but there is no minimum term so you can cancel when you want.\n\nScrimba Bootcamp - Onboarding Resources", "metadata": {
+After that, we bill monthly but there is no minimum term so you can cancel when you want.\n\nScrimba Bootcamp - Onboarding Resources\n\nWe highly recommend having an intro call with a teacher assistant to onboard you onto the Bootcamp and answer any questions to help you get the most out of the program.", "metadata": {
       "loc": {
         "lines": {
           "from": 39,
-          "to": 46
+          "to": 45
         }
       }
     }
   },
   {
-    "pageContent": "Scrimba Bootcamp - Onboarding Resources\n\nWe highly recommend having an intro call with a teacher assistant to onboard you onto the Bootcamp and answer any questions to help you get the most out of the program.\n\nFollowing are helpful resources to help set you up for success as a Scrimba Bootcamp student.
+    "pageContent": "Following are helpful resources to help set you up for success as a Scrimba Bootcamp student.
 If there are any resources that you’d like added to this doc, get in touch on Discord.
-We look forward to learning with you!", "metadata": {
+We look forward to learning with you!\n\nBootcamp Curriculum\nThe Bootcamp follows the curriculum of our Frontend Developer Career Path.
+Access all the modules and projects of the path on Scrimba.com.", "metadata": {
       "loc": {
         "lines": {
-          "from": 46,
+          "from": 47,
           "to": 50
         }
       }
     }
   },
   {
-    "pageContent": "Bootcamp Curriculum\nThe Bootcamp follows the curriculum of our Frontend Developer Career Path.
-Access all the modules and projects of the path on Scrimba.com.", "metadata": {
+    "pageContent": "Study Groups\nYour Discord Study Group consists of peers who share your goals.
+Think of it as a friendly space to get help, companionship, and encouragement.", "metadata": {
       "loc": {
         "lines": {